 For purposes of this Policy, assets of the portfolio shall be segregated into two categories based on expected liquidity needs and purposes - Cash Equivalents and Investments.
 Assets categorized as Cash Equivalents will be invested in Permitted Investments maturing in ninety (90) days or less or in Deposit Accounts.
-Assets categorized as Investments will be invested in Permitted Investments with a stated maturity of no more than two (2) years from the date of purchase, as may be adjusted pursuant to IX below.
+Assets categorized as Investments will be invested in Permitted Investments will be invested in Permitted Investments will be invested in purposes, as may be adjusted pursuant to IX below.